How to Complete the Adoption Home Study in Georgia

 If you have any questions regarding obtaining letters of recommendations for adoption, or if you have questions regarding recommended content for an adoption reference letter, please call your adoption agency and make sure you get them everything they need.

 Regardless of the agency that you choose to conduct your adoption home study in Georgia, make sure that you understand all the requirements.
 To benefit from the home study, make sure you are honest with your social worker regarding your thoughts and feeling toward becoming an adoptive family.
-If you have further questions regarding what a home study is, why it is important, or how it works in Georgia, please feel free to contact American Adoptions at 1-800-ADOPTION.
+If you have further questions regarding the adoption process in Georgia with our agency, please feel free to contact American Adoptions at 1-800-ADOPTION.